TheOnlyMrCat/polystrip/README.md

 Polystrip is a 2D hardware-accelerated rendering library, primarily targeted at game development, but which could probably be used in other applications as well.
 Polystrip intends to be a pure-rust replacement for the `sdl2` crate.

+**This crate should not be considered stable until the 1.0 release.** Following true semver spec, this crate will ~~likely~~ definitely make breaking changes between development versions.
+The 1.0 release will come when I think this crate is fully-featured.

 ## Simple example with winit

 This example makes a window, a renderer, and only the boilerplate necessary to correctly interface with with polystrip.